wisniewskikr/chrisblog-it-gas/Groups-CloudIdentityGroups/README.md

 -----------

 ##### Goal
-The goal of this project is to show how display in Gsheet all groups of current user using GroupaApp API.
+The goal of this project is to show how display in Gsheet all groups of current user using Cloud Identity Groups API.